 And don’t miss the Weston Beach Race, a motorcycle event widely described as being among the maddest and baddest off-road bike races in the world as massive sand dunes are built on the beach to create the most testing of courses.
 Take part, if you dare, or join the thousands watching from the beach.

-The carnival on Friday, November 10, is the highlight of the year for many Westonians.
+Weston-super-Mare Carnival which comes on Friday, November 7, 2025 is the highlight of the year for many Westonians.
 It forms part of Somerset’s fortnight-long carnival season and is ranked as the largest illuminated procession in the world.

 .jpg)